MattCantor/vestlang/apps/docs/docs/evaluation.md

 ### Partial Knowledge for LATER OF selectors

-In the case of a `LATER OF` selector, if some but not all items are resolved, we return the latest of the resolved items in order to avoid losing relevant information.
+In the case of a `LATER OF` selector, if some but not all items are resolved, we preserve the information gleaned from the resolved items.

 By way of example, consider a 4-year quarterly vesting schedule, with a cliff at the later of 12 months from the vesting start and a milestone event.
-The grant is made on 2025-01-01 over 100 shares
+The grant is made on 2025-01-01 over 100 shares.

 This vesting schedule is described with the following statement:

 ```
+100 VEST
-100 VEST OVER 4 years EVERY 3 months CLIFF LATER OF (12 months, EVENT milestone)
+  OVER 4 years
+  EVERY 3 months
+  CLIFF LATER OF (
+    12 months,
+    EVENT milestone
+  )
 ```

+If this statement is evaluated at a time when `EVENT milestone` is not resolved, the vesting start will be unresolved.

-If `EVENT milestone` is not resolved, we can still indicate that a 12 month cliff will always apply:
+Nonetheless, since this is a `LATER OF` statement we know that a that a 12 month cliff will always apply:

 | Amount | Symbolic Date                                  | State      | Blockers        |
 | ------ | ---------------------------------------------- | ---------- | --------------- |